datawire/ambassador-docs/docs/emissary/1.13/howtos/token-ratelimit.md

 ## 2. Add Labels to our Mapping

 Now that the header is properly added, we need to add a label to the Mapping of the service that we want to rate limit.
-This will determine if the route established by the Mapping will use a label when Ambassador is processing where to send the request.
+This will determine if the route established by the Mapping will use a label when $AESproductName$ is processing where to send the request.
 If so, it will add the labels as metadata to be attached when sent to the `RateLimitService` to determine whether or not the request should be rate-limited.

-<Alert severity="info">Use `ambassador` as the label domain, unless you have already set up Ambassador Edge Stack to use something else.</Alert>
+<Alert severity="info">Use `ambassador` as the label domain, unless you have already set up $AESproductName$ to use something else.</Alert>

 ```yaml
 apiVersion: getambassador.io/v2